How to Write a Beat Sheet (FREE Template)

-With the enemy taking the upper hand, your hero’s journey just got a lot tougher.
+With the bad guys taking the upper hand, your hero's journey just got a lot tougher.

 This beat sits in opposition to your midpoint.
 If your main character had gained something at that point, this is the moment they realise they've lost it.
 If they still have something, they realise it has no meaning.
 It's a moment where something, or someone, dies.

 It's a critical juncture often referred to as the "dark night of the soul."
 The sense of loss must be palpable, the stakes personal and the defeat seemingly absolute to provide the necessary contrast for the upcoming turnaround.
 This moment is when the protagonist's goal appears furthest out of reach, making it a pivotal beat in the sheet that underscores the magnitude of the protagonist's journey and sets up the emotional payoff that will come with the eventual resurgence.
 This is where the writer must ensure that the protagonist, and by extension the audience, feels the full weight of the narrative's lowest point before beginning the ascent towards resolution.
 It is an exercise in tension and an essential component of a compelling beat sheet that shapes the narrative arc toward its climax.

 In cheerier news, this physical or emotional death opens up a space for something new to come to life.
 But while you know it's a false defeat, it's important that the character doesn't know it yet – they need to remain in this loss for this beat.

 Beat 12.
 Dark night of the soul (pp. 75-85)

 Sometimes things have to fall apart before they can be put back together.
 That's exactly what happens for your protagonist at this point in your screenplay.